junxit/us-congress-bills-116/bill.md

     > - **(10)** An individual who is the child or spouse of a person who, on or after September 11, 2001, dies in line of duty while serving on duty other than active duty as a member of the Armed Forces.
     > - **(11)** An individual who is the child or spouse of a member of the Selected Reserve who dies on or after September 11, 2001—
     >   - **(A)** from a service-connected disability; and
-    >   - **(B)** not later than four years after the date of the last discharge or release of that member from active duty or active duty for training.
+    >   - **(B)** not later than 4 years after the date of the last discharge or release of that member from active duty or active duty for training.

 - **(b)** *Applicability date* The amendments made by subsection (a) apply with respect to a quarter, semester, or term, as applicable, commencing on or after August 1, 2020.
 - **(c)** *Conforming amendments*